 - The Anime of Megaman Starforce was even worse.
 It had a great plot for the first half, a lot of promise.
-Then the creators forgot there was a plot for almost the entire second half of the series.
-So we got a bunch of random episodes about the FMs goofing around on earth until the last few episodes when the creators finally remembered that there was a plot.
-The series was hastily ended with a lot of loose threads and a bunch of stuff that made no sense unless you had played the Starforce video game, and even then the plots between the two mediums were so different by that point that is was more of a "fill in the blanks and hope you're right" thing.
+Then the creators forgot there was a plot for almost the entire second half of the series, leading to a bunch of random episodes about the FMs goofing around on Earth until the last few episodes when the creators finally remembered that there was a plot.
+The series was hastily ended with a lot of loose threads and a bunch of stuff that made no sense unless you had played the Starforce video game, and even then the plots between the two media were so different by that point that is was more of a "fill in the blanks and hope you're right" thing.

 - Although not as much as Naruto, Yu-Gi-Oh! has a LOT of filler (about 80 episodes out of 224).
 Specific arcs are Noah's, Doma/Waking the Dragons and the KC Grand Prix, plus a few stand-alone filler episodes.
 The debate on which of those are good and which are crap can reach Flame War proportions.